jasonmimick/learn-mongodb/BackupsWithMongodump.md

 will chose this later option as well.

 Our plan here will be to chose one node to load the data into and then let it replicate.
-Pick one node and reconfigure it to run in standalone more and only list on the localhost interface.
+Pick one node and reconfigure it to run in standalone mode and only list on the localhost interface.

-If you run your ```mongod```'s with a config file, edit the chosed node's config file adding the net.bindIp and commenting out the replication settings (comment out all replication settings):
+If you run your ```mongod```'s with a config file, edit the chosen node's config file adding the net.bindIp and commenting out the replication settings (comment out all replication settings):

 ```